carpentries/instructor-training/_episodes/14-learning-objectives.md

 > João is an agricultural engineer doing his masters in soil physics.
 > His programming experience is a first year programming course using C.
-> He was never able to use this low-level programming into his activities,
+> He was never able to use this low-level programming in his activities,
 > and never programmed after the first year.
 >
 > His work consists of evaluating physical properties of soil samples from different conditions.
 > Some of the soil properties are measured by an automated device that sends logs in a text format to his machine.
 > João has to open each file in Excel,
-> crop the first and last quarters of points,
+> crop the first and last quarters of data values,
 > and calculate an average.
 >
 > Software Carpentry will show João how to write shell scripts to count the lines and crop the right range for each file,